GuyHadas/Scribbble/docs/production_readme.md

 ```

 ## Future Directions Scribbble

 ### Tags

-Users can assign various tags in 'DesignForm' which will then allow for a search bar to update 'DesignIndex' based on regex matching.
+Users can assign various tags to their Designs in 'DesignForm' which will then allow users to search and update 'DesignIndex' based on regex matching.

 ### Dragable Comments